Zebratic/zebratic/README.md

 <img src="https://discord.c99.nl/widget/theme-4/813679495508656158.png"/>

-- 🔭 I’m currently working on [UAC-Bypass](https://github.com/Zebratic/UAC-Bypass), and other cool private projects.
+- 🔭 I’m currently working at an Enterprise level, at a private company as a Full-Stack Developer, which pays my food.
-- ⚡ Fun Fact: I almost hang myself because of that 1 bug that wont fix itself, even after 12 hours of debugging.
+- ⚡ Fun Fact: I mainly develop my projects in C#, but chooses to work in C/C++ if neccisary.
+(Memory Management W/R)
 - 😱 Another Fun Fact: I have 60+ repositories including my private ones.
 So yes, most of my source code is private. 😎
 <details>
   <summary> - 📫 My Contacts:</summary>